 Platforms like ScreenCloud, Yodeck, and Rise Vision all offer drag-and-drop interfaces, template libraries, and straightforward setup guides.
 They are built specifically for businesses without a dedicated IT team.

-Let me give you some real examples of deployments that do not need a consultant.
+A few real examples of setups that do not need a consultant.

 A gym with 4 screens showing class schedules, trainer bios, and membership promotions.
 The content changes weekly at most.
 Any staff member who can use PowerPoint can manage the CMS.
 Total investment under $3,000 including displays.